DenizAgisuna/fantasy-landing-page/README.md

 ## Acknowledgments

-- Thanks to Matt Pocock for the inspiration for this project.
+- Thanks to Matt Pocock @ https://www.totaltypescript.com/ for the inspiration for this project
+- Thanks Raul for telling me about Matt. :)
 - Special thanks to all contributors and the open-source community for their valuable contributions and resources.